Patriot Games (film): Plot

 Former CIA analyst Jack Ryan now teaches history at the United States Naval Academy.
-In London with his physician wife, Cathy, and their young daughter Sally, Ryan witnesses and intervenes in a terrorist kidnapping attempt on Lord William Holmes, the British Minister of State for Northern Ireland and a cousin to the Queen.
+In London with his physician wife Cathy and their young daughter Sally, Ryan witnesses and intervenes in a terrorist kidnapping attempt on Lord William Holmes, the British Minister of State for Northern Ireland and a cousin to the Queen.
 Ryan is wounded but disarms one terrorist and fatally shoots two others, then subdues Sean Miller.
 Among those killed is Miller's younger brother.
 All belong to a radical IRA splinter cell led by Kevin O'Donnell.
 Shortly after the incident, IRA operatives attempt and fail to assassinate O'Donnell, considering him and his followers too radical.

 Miller is tried and convicted.
 As he is being transported to prison, O'Donnell and his comrades ambush the police convoy, killing the guards and freeing Miller.
 Fleeing to North Africa, O'Donnell plans the next attempt on Lord Holmes.
 Miller vows to avenge his brother's death, and O'Donnell allows him, O'Donnell's lover, Annette, and several others to travel to the US to assassinate Ryan.
 Meanwhile, British police have determined that an informant has been tipping off the terrorists and are surveilling a book shop owner who is an IRA operative.

-Back in the United States, Ryan is informed about Miller's escape.
-Soon after, he narrowly survives an assassination attempt by Miller's accomplices, while Miller simultaneously targets Cathy while she drives home to Annapolis on the Chesapeake Bay Bridge, causing her car to crash into a highway divider, seriously injuring Sally, who has to have a splenectomy.
+Back in Maryland, Ryan is informed—in short order, that Cathy is pregnant again, and about Miller's escape.
+He brushes off the bad news, figuring a wanted fugitive wouldn't have the nerve to travel all the way to the United States.
+Soon after, he narrowly survives an assassination attempt by Miller's accomplices near the academy, while Miller simultaneously targets Cathy while she drives home, causing her car to crash, seriously injuring Sally.

 Ryan's former CIA superior, Vice Admiral James Greer, asks Ryan to rejoin the agency to help capture the terrorists.
-While investigating, Ryan recalls glimpsing a red-headed woman during the attacks on him and Lord Holmes.
-Ryan approaches Sinn Fein representative Paddy O'Neil for information.
+While investigating, Ryan recalls glimpsing a red-headed woman during the attacks on him and also Lord Holmes.
+Ryan approaches Sinn Féin representative Paddy O'Neil for information.
 O'Neil denies IRA involvement and denounces the attacks, but refuses to betray any fellow Irishmen.
 Ryan threatens to sabotage O'Neil's American fundraising efforts by showing images of his hospitalized daughter to the media.
 O'Neil eventually relents and identifies the red-haired female accomplice as an Englishwoman (Annette).
 Finding her will lead to Miller.
 Satellite analysis indicates that Miller and O'Donnell are at a terrorist training camp in Libya.
 The Special Air Service raid the camp, killing everyone, though Miller, O'Donnell, and their cohorts have already fled to North America to coincide with Lord Holmes's visit there.